bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 ## Secrets management
 **OpenShift Secrets:**

 This 'secrets' store should actually only be used for configurations.
-Values are encoded as base64 and NOT encrypted.
+Values are encoded as base64 and **not** encrypted.
 However, these 'secrets' can only be accessed with a role to a given namespace with permission to access them.
 Additionally, the physical etcd volume, where OpenShift secrets are stored, is encrypted.

 **Vault:**
 Vault is the preferred secrets management tool to use on OpenShift.